European-XFEL/Karabo/doc/installation/gui.rst

 *******************
  Conda GUI client
 *******************
-From version 2.7 onwards, KaraboGUI will only offered through Conda.
+From version 2.6, the KaraboGui installation for windows and the karabo-gui executable shipped with the precompiled binaries, is deprecated.
 Conda is a package manager and dependency resolution tool which offers a very straightforward way to install packages and its dependencies.